MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 > Thou shalt not attend disk dealers who bear false witness of their reliability.

-> Thou shalt respect the independence of thy vendors.
+> Thou shalt respect and monitor the independence of thy vendors.

 > Thou shalt befriend more vendors than thou currently doth engage, for they may be friends in lean years of woe and hardship.